codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Nested Columns
-<p class="text-light margin-bottom-md" markdown="1">Nested grids can be tricky to build and somewhat fragile by nature.
-For the best results, pay special attention to how you want each column to respond at various screen sizes and test each breakpoint thoroughly.</p>
+Nested grids can be tricky to build and somewhat fragile by nature.
+For the best results, pay special attention to how you want each column to respond at various screen sizes and test each breakpoint thoroughly.
+{: .section-description }

 <div class="{{ page.container_classes }}">
   <div class="col col-40 display-flex">